 - Honor, utilize, promote and invest in our natural resources

 Each priority has two corresponding strategic goals that help guide the efforts of our elected officials, our administration and county staff for years to come.
 Read the plan.

 Frequently Asked Questions

-MFR encourages elected officials, administrators and all employees of a jurisdiction to focus on achieving positive results for the jurisdiction's customers.
+MFR encourages elected officials, administrators and all employees to focus on achieving positive results for their customers.
 There are five basic components of the MFR process:

 - Identify the priorities the jurisdiction is trying to address on behalf of its customers;